 - Use floral tape or wire to secure the entire bouquet as close to the top of the stems as possible.
 This will hide the tape from view as the flowers and greenery drape over it.

 - Place the arrangement in a vase or lay it on the headstone.

 Where to Purchase Artificial Cemetery Flowers

-- 1888FlowerMall: Select from large variety of synthetic greenery such as bouquets, vines, single flowers, garlands, and plants
+- Nearly Natural: Select from a large variety of synthetic greenery such as bouquets, trees, single flowers, garlands, and plants

 - Afloral: Besides traditional silk flowers, you can also purchase tropical and "real touch" synthetic pieces